 Dr Jackson Armstrong is primarily interested in Scotland and England in the period 1300-1600, and especially in the ligatures of local societies (including ideas of kinship), relations with ‘centres’ of political power, and frameworks of law and related aspects of government.
 He is particularly curious about regions typically considered to be ‘peripheral’.
-Much of his work to date has been concerned with the fifteenth-century Anglo-Scottish borderlands, and the themes of frontiers and conflict, and latterly with law and legal records in an urban context.
-His work has also taken in chivalry, heraldry and the law and office of arms.
+He leads the Aberdeen Burgh Records Project which investigates Aberdeen's late medieval civic archives, and much of his work to date has concerned the fifteenth-century Anglo-Scottish borderlands, and the themes of frontiers and conflict.
+His book, England's Northern Frontier (2020) was joint winner of the Whitfield Prize.

 Dr Armstrong is co-founder of the Aberdeen Humanities Fund, created in 2012.
 This initiative is related to his enthusiasm for advancing use and understanding of historical collections within the academy across different disciplines, and among wider audiences.